Advertisement

 What is a debt-to-income (DTI) ratio and why does it matter?

-The debt-to-income (DTI) ratio is a key financial metric that lenders use to evaluate your ability to manage monthly payments and repay a loan.
-It is calculated by dividing your total monthly debt payments (including rent or mortgage, car loans, student loans, and credit card payments) by your gross monthly income.
-The resulting percentage helps lenders gauge your financial health.
-A lower DTI ratio indicates a good balance between debt and income, suggesting you have sufficient funds to handle a new mortgage payment.
-Most lenders prefer a DTI ratio no higher than 43%, as a higher ratio may signal that you are overextended financially, increasing the risk of default on the loan.
+Your debt-to-income (DTI) ratio is an important financial metric that lenders use to determine your capability of handling monthly payments and repaying a loan.
+It is calculated by dividing your total monthly debt (such as rent or mortgage payment, car loans, student loans and minimum payments on credit cards) payments into your gross monthly income.
+The percentage they come up with allows lenders to assess your financial health.
+A low DTI ratio means you have a good balance between debt and income, but suggests you’ll have enough funds to cover a new mortgage payment.
+Many lenders don’t like to see a DTI ratio above 43%, because a higher number could indicate that you are financially overextended, and therefore more likely to default on the loan.

 What is private mortgage insurance (PMI)?